 Our first night we visited the Cork Grocers Club, a gentleman’s club established in the 1860s, of which I could find little information online except for the obituary of a barrister, my age, the first female full, rather than associate, member of the club.
 It was located in a side-alley, accessed via the barman by phone, who ushered us up a staircase bracketed by a chairlift, into a warren of modest, cosy rooms, empty save for our small lot.
-For generations, the elite of this city, barristers and shopkeepers and middle managers, all tangled together by marriage and neighbourly proximity, made deals and angled for gossip under paintings of horses and photos of fishing trips, across small tables on cast-iron legs in the shape of mermaids.
+For generations, the elite of this city, barristers and shopkeepers and middle managers, entangled by marriage and neighbourly proximity, whispered deals and angled for gossip under pastoral paintings of horses and black-and-white photos of fishing trips, across small tables on cast-iron legs in the shape of mermaids.
 In the vast snooker room hung a brace of cues, each labeled and locked in place, awaiting for the return of their owners.

 The next evening, we visited a friend.
 The entrance on Sunday’s Well is unmarked, a black door that opens unto a narrow stairwell leading down into a half-wild garden overlooking the river.
 Remains of a feast lay on the table: lumps of ravaged cheese, half-eaten fruit, the ends of loaves, prawn shells piled into a bowl.
 Geese flew overhead, in trios and quintets, while a bat flitted in and out of the trees from which unseen apples fall, thump, thump.
 Pouring wine and clearing dishes, our curly-haired host tossed out anecdotes and bon mots, anarchic and mischievous: Pan, impatient with anything but fun, good humour, conviviality.